DataDriven-CAM/solid-fs/README.md

 ```

-Now use isomorhic-git https://isomorphic-git.org/en/ or use the fs functions directly
+Now use isomorphic-git https://isomorphic-git.org/en/ or use the fs functions directly

 the SolidFileSystem constructor can take a trunk instead of the default '/public/'.